Thomas Partey: Arsenal

 On 5 October 2020, Premier League club Arsenal announced the signing of Partey on a long-term contract, after activating his £45 million (€50 million) release clause with Atlético Madrid.
 He was given the number 18 shirt, which had been vacated by Nacho Monreal the previous season.
 Upon signing, Partey stated his desire to help Arsenal "back where [they] belong", describing his decision to move being based on "[wanting] to experience new challenges", while also crediting the transfer to manager Mikel Arteta and technical director Edu.

-On 17 October 2020, Partey made his debut for Arsenal as a substitute for Granit Xhaka in a 0–1 away defeat in the league against Manchester City.
+On 17 October 2020, Partey made his debut for Arsenal as a substitute for Granit Xhaka in a 1–0 away defeat in the league against Manchester City.
 Five days later, he started his first match for Arsenal in a 2–1 away win over Rapid Wien in the UEFA Europa League.
 Midway through a match against Aston Villa on 8 November, he suffered a thigh injury which saw him miss the rest of the month's games.
 He returned on 6 December in the North London derby, but suffered another injury at half-time as Arsenal lost 2–0 to Tottenham Hotspur.
 He did not play again until a month later, which he came off the bench in a 0–0 draw against Crystal Palace.
 On 22 October 2021, Partey scored his first goal for Arsenal in a 3–1 win against Aston Villa.
 In February 2022, Partey was named Arsenal's player of the month.

+In the 2022–23 season, he scored three goals in 33 appearances, including his club's Goal of the Season in a 3–1 victory over Tottenham Hotspur.
+On 6 August 2023, he won his only honour for Arsenal, the FA Community Shield on penalties against Manchester City; he played the entire game and was booked after eight minutes for kicking the ball away after fouling Julián Alvarez.
+In November 2023, he sustained a hamstring injury which kept him sidelined for most of the 2023–24 season.

+On 24 August 2024, Partey returned to Arsenal's starting line-up in their second game of the 2024–25 season and scored in a 2–0 victory over Aston Villa.
+The goal was the player's first goal for the club since March 2023.
+He scored an outside-the-box shot against Nottingham Forest on 23 November 2024.
+In a post-game interview against Sporting C.P., Arteta praised his performances in the past weeks, stating, "This year, he’s been so consistent...that’s a big thing, he’s a massive player for us".
+On 2 February 2025, Partey scored a deflected shot off John Stones against Manchester City in a 5–1 rout at the Emirates.
+His contract expired at the end of the season and negotiations for a new deal were not agreed.